arretee/SysMon/README.md

 ## Features
 ### Interval flag
-* Use flag -i to change interval between logs and table updates
+* Use flag -i or --interval to change interval between logs and table updates
+* Default value of this flag is 2 seconds
 * Example of using -i -> `python main.py -i 1`

 ### Path flag
-* Use flag -p to give your own path for logs files
+* Use flag -l or --log to give your own path for logs files
-* Example of using -i -> `python main.py -p C:\My_Folder`
+* Example of using -l or --log -> `python main.py -l C:\My_Folder`
 * Give paths of existing folders or path with only one last folder missing or you will get an error